-Operating these services to Hong Kong and Mainland China will most likely continue to take some A330s away from existing routes between the East Coast capitals and Perth, as well as peak-period services to Nadi, i.e. seasonal Saturday services from Sydney and Melbourne.
+Operating these services to Hong Kong has taken some A330s away from existing routes between the East Coast capitals and Perth, as well as peak-period services to Fiji.

-Virgin Australia will be competing with Cathay Pacific’s four and Qantas’ two daily flights to and from Sydney, with three and one from Melbourne, respectively.
+Virgin Australia competes with Cathay Pacific’s four and Qantas’ two daily flights to and from Sydney, with three and one from Melbourne, respectively.

 Connections to other airports in Mainland China and Asia are made possible through Virgin Australia’s partnership with the two HNA Group airlines currently serving Hong Kong, namely full-service Hong Kong Airlines and low-cost HK Express.

 And passengers bound for London can connect onto the Virgin Atlantic service, although there is a 6-7-hour layover westbound or a more palatable 3 hours on the way home.

 How many points are needed?

-Taxes are $85-90 AUD departing Australia and ~$75-90 AUD returning from Hong Kong, and should be the same through KrisFlyer and Velocity.
+Taxes are AU$85-90 departing Australia and AU$75-90 returning from Hong Kong.
+They should be the same across all programs.

 How do I search for and book an award seat?

-If you cannot see availability for Virgin Australia flights under the Other partner airlines tab on the KrisFlyer website (due to this feature being progressively rolled out), then you can phone KrisFlyer to make your booking.
+If you cannot see availability for Virgin Australia flights under the Other partner airlines tab on the KrisFlyer website, then you can phone KrisFlyer to make your booking.

 More on the Virgin Australia-Hainan Airlines relationship

 Hainan is one of the world’s seven 5-star airlines, along with carriers such as ANA, Asiana, Cathay Pacific, Etihad, EVA Air, Garuda Indonesia, Lufthansa, Qatar Airways and Singapore Airlines.